chengdongXue/react-demo-show/README.md

 I will have been completed this courses by the end of august in 2021, and than will have continue studying react native, a great deal of webpack courses, new feature for javascript, and finally you will become an expert at react and react native.

-## Added Flow and Babel for the project
+## 1. Added Flow and Babel for the project
 It was added the Flow that enhanced codes checker and type checker just like typescript language.
-It was tells the different between component class of react and function of react for hooks with useRef and React.createRef
+It was tells the different between component class of react and function of react for hooks with useRef() and React.createRef()